-Explorations: Weekly Explorations are a highlight for the pre-kindergarten scientist, and the varied campus habitats are fodder for such lively adventures as catching frogs in the swamp, blowing cattail seeds in the marsh, tromping over and under downed trees in the woods, and hiking up the rocky ledge to the pine grove.
+Explorations: Weekly explorations are a highlight for the pre-Kindergarten scientist, and the varied campus habitats are fodder for such lively adventures as catching frogs in the swamp, blowing cattail seeds in the marsh, tromping over and under downed trees in the woods, and hiking up the rocky ledge to the pine grove.
 Some explorations begin with an essential question, such as, "What will happen when I let go of my balloon on this windy day?"; "What will happen if it rains on my chalk drawing as compared to my marker drawing?"; "What will happen if I leave my colored paper in the sun for a few days?"

-Nature Play: Nature Play is our outdoor "small world" space where children play with sticks, stones, bark, moss, leaves, and logs.
+Nature Play: Nature play takes place in our outdoor "nature space" where children play with sticks, stones, bark, moss, leaves, and logs.
 A variety of activities take place here, ranging from designing little fairy houses, to making log roadways, and balancing timbers to make tall buildings.
-The pre-kindergarten students are able to combine science, math, language, and dramatic play all at once in this intimate backyard play space.
+The pre-Kindergarten students are able to combine science, math, language, and dramatic play all at once in this intimate backyard play space.

-Science Themes: Several units of study are science-based, including Insects, Plants, Apples & Pumpkins.
-In the springtime, one of the pre-kindergarten classrooms is transformed into a butterfly pavilion with large gauze canopy holding over 40 butterflies.
+Science Themes: Several units of study are science-based, including Insects, Plants, Apples, Pumpkins, and the Ocean.
+In the springtime, one of the pre-Kindergarten classrooms is transformed into a butterfly pavilion with a large gauze canopy holding over 40 butterflies.
 The classroom Science Center is also available for free investigation with the following supplies: magnets, snap circuits, rocks, crystals, shells, magnifying glasses, light board and color wands, sand trays and tools.
-Lastly, our classroom pets (a guinea pig, two fire-bellied toads, and two parakeets) are an essential part of our pre-kindergarten family and teach the children about caring for living things.
+Lastly, our classroom pets (a guinea pig, fish, and parakeets) are an essential part of our pre-Kindergarten family and teach the children about caring for living things.

 Social Studies

-The pre-kindergarten social studies curriculum helps students understand themselves, appreciate their connection with others, and view situations from another person's perspective.
+The pre-Kindergarten social studies curriculum helps students understand themselves, appreciate their connection with others, and view situations from another person's perspective.
 Throughout the year, activities that foster friendship, cooperation, compassion, and kindness are at the core of the program.
 Circle-time games revolve around working together and appreciating friends for their unique qualities.

-A "Celebration of Children" theme focuses on projects that visually display our many colors, as well as literature that reflects different cultural traditions.
-The children begin a long-term project of creating life-sized "People Puppets."
-Using materials gathered from the recycling center, each child designs and brings to life a multicultural puppet, deciding on the country that his or her imaginary puppet friend comes from as well as the kind of activities it enjoys.
-Over time, the dolls become personalized with costumes and other adornments.
+A multicultural doll-making unit focuses on projects that visually display our many colors, as well as literature that reflects different cultural traditions.
+The children begin a long-term project of creating multicultural dolls.
+Using materials gathered from the recycling center, each child designs and brings to life a character, deciding on the country that his or her imaginary friend comes from as well as the kind of activities it enjoys.
+Over time, the dolls become personalized with clothing and other adornments.
 While collaborating on this project, the students and teachers may discuss the particular customs of the foreign country or go online to gather facts and images.

-The most meaningful social studies activities are often initiated by pre-kindergarten families who are excited to share their cultural traditions.
-A study of Chinese New Year, prompted by a Cantonese student, involved learning about Chinese customs and giving students the opportunity to learn new songs, dances, art, and recipes.
+The most meaningful social studies activities are often initiated by pre-Kindergarten families who are excited to share their cultural traditions.
+A study of the Chinese New Year, prompted by a Cantonese student, involved learning about Chinese customs and giving students the opportunity to learn new songs, dances, art, and recipes.
 In another class, a German family shared their special Christmas celebrations.
-Every year, the specific backgrounds of the pre-kindergarten families shape the social studies curriculum.
+Every year, the specific backgrounds of the pre-Kindergarten families shape the social studies curriculum.